History of Libenu

 Libenu finishes renovations on an apartment building in West Rogers Park and opens the fourth residence to accommodate clients on the waiting list.

-Libenu opens Lev Chicago Respite in conjunction with Jewish Child and Family Services, providing desperately-needed respite services for families with younger children with special needs.
+Libenu opens Lev Chicago Respite in conjunction with Jewish Child and Family Services, providing afternoon services for families with younger children with disabilities.